pri-k/docs-mysql/known-issues.md

 1. Run `bosh deployments` to discover the name of your p-mysql deployment.
 1. Run `bosh ssh` using your p-mysql's deployment name.
 Example: `bosh ssh mysql-partition-9d32f5601988152e869b/0`
 1. Run `/var/vcap/packages/mariadb/bin/mysql -u root -p`.
-  - The root user's password is defined in OpsManager, under p-mysql's **Credentials** tab.
+  - The root user's password is defined in Ops Manager, under p-mysql's **Credentials** tab.
 1. Issue this MySQL command: `UPDATE mysql.user SET mysql.user.max_user_connections=NEW_MAX_CONN_VALUE WHERE mysql.user.User NOT LIKE '%root%' ;`
   - Make sure to change `NEW_MAX_CONN_VALUE` to whatever new setting you've chosen.
 1. `exit;`